X-Irrelevant-X/BloodAid/README.md

 # BloodAid
- Blood Aid is a Rework my old Blood Donation Service Project rebuilt in Flask and Sqlite.
-Like the original project, users can view their profiles, post for blood donations with details, Users can also view Donor list and sort through it by blood group and area.
-There is also a campaigns feature where users can view ongoing Blood donation campaigns and see its details.
+Blood Aid is a rework of my old Blood Donation Service Project rebuilt in Flask and SQLite.
+Like the original project, users can view their profiles, post for blood donations with details, and view a donor list, sorted by blood group and area.
+There is also a campaigns feature where users can view ongoing blood donation campaigns and see its details.

+New Features:

+    Encryption: All sensitive user data (including personal information) is encrypted while being stored.
+When data is displayed or accessed, it is decrypted.

+    Password Security: Passwords are hashed and salted before being stored in the database, ensuring that even in case of a breach, the passwords remain secure.

+    Key Management: A key management system has been implemented where a key for encryption is dynamically generated and stored in the .env file.
+This key is necessary for encrypting/decrypting sensitive data.

+    Integrity Check: Integrity checks using Message Authentication Codes (MACs) ensure that data has not been tampered with during transmission.

+TL;DR:

+For New Users: Since the encryption key used for this version is randomly generated, it will not allow you to log in with previous credentials.
+You should create a new account and use those new credentials to log in.
+All other fields (like donors and blood requests) will show None until new data is added.
 Installation guide:

-1. Clone the Repo and Unzip the Repo.
+    Clone the Repo and unzip the contents.

-2. Create python environment inside the project folder.
+    Create a Python environment inside the project folder:

-    - open the terminal of IDE like VSCodoium or VSCode
+        Open the terminal of your IDE (e.g., VSCode or any other preferred terminal).

-    - python -m venv env
+        Run: python -m venv env

-3. Activate the environment.
+    Activate the environment:

-    - env\scripts\activate
+        Run: env\scripts\activate (Windows) or source env/bin/activate (Mac/Linux).

-4. Move into the BA folder.
+    Move into the BA folder:

-    - cd BA
+        Run: cd BA

-5. Install the requirements.txt file.
+    Install the required dependencies:

-    - pip install -r requirements.txt
+        Run: pip install -r requirements.txt

-6. Launch the project by running the app.py file
+    Launch the project by running the app.py file:

-    - python app.py
+        Run: python app.py